ManojShendre1202/drowsiness_detection/README.md

 ## Setup Instructions
 1. Clone the Repository: Begin by cloning this repository to your local machine using Git.
-2. Install Dependencies: Install the necessary dependencies by running pip install -r requirements.txt.
+2. Install Dependencies: Install the necessary dependencies by running --pip install -r requirements.txt
-3. Launch the App: Execute the Streamlit app by running streamlit run app.py in your terminal.
+4. Launch the App: Execute the Streamlit app by running -- streamlit run app.py

 ## Usage Guide